 Poloxamer 188 has a similar composition to poloxamer 407.
-It is the same triblock copolymer with a PEO-PPO-PEO structure; however, it has different amounts of each portion of the polymer.
-As it is very similar to poloxamer 407, poloxamer 188 forms a thermorevesible gel when mixed with deionized water.
-However, poloxamer 188 has a smaller molecular weight and fewer PPO (hydrophobic) blocks; this reduces the gelation of poloxamer 188 solutions requiring concentrations greater than 20 % w/w for adequate gel formation [25].
-This would not affect the design since the poloxamer mixture of 188 and 407 will gel at concentrations less than 20 % w/w poloxamer 188.
-Poloxamer 188, like other poloxamers, is a nonionic copolymer.
-With a molecular weight less than 13 kDa, poloxamer 188 will be readily absorbed by the body [15].
+It is the same triblock copolymer with a PEO-PPO-PEO structure.
+While poloxamer 407 has 202 PEO blocks and 56 PPO blocks, poloxamer 188 has 160 PEO blocks and 27 PPO blocks.
+These slight changes cause the properties of poloxamer 188 to be slightly different than poloxamer 407.
+Despite these differences, poloxamer 188 forms a thermorevesible gel when mixed with deionized water.
+However, poloxamer 188 has fewer PPO (hydrophobic) blocks; this reduces the gelation of poloxamer 188 solutions requiring concentrations greater than 20 w/w% for adequate gel formation [33].
+This would not affect the design since the poloxamer 188, like other poloxamers, is a nonionic copolymer.
+With a molecular weight less than 13 kDa, poloxamer 188 will be readily absorbed by the body [16].

 Addition of poloxamer 188 into a poloxamer 407 solution changes the gelation temperature.
 As more poloxamer 188 is added, the gelation temperature of the mixture increases to a maximum, then decreases as more poloxamer 188 is added.
-This occurs after a certain point because poloxamer 188 becomes the main component of the micelles.
+This occurs after a certain point, which changes with different concentrations of poloxamer 407 and 188, because poloxamer 188 becomes the main component of the micelles.
 Hence, with more poloxamer 188, there are more small branches (PEO blocks of poloxamer 188) for micelle entanglement than large branches (PEO blocks of poloxamer 407), this results in less entanglement and an increase in the sol-gel transition temperature.
 As poloxamer 188 concentration increases, the gelation temperature will decrease, similar to increasing the concentration of poloxamer 407 in solution.
-This relationship can be seen in the graph in Figure 11 [26].
+This relationship can be seen in the graph in Figure 11 [34].
 Since the gelation temperature of the poloxamer 407 solution increases with the addition of poloxamer 188, more poloxamer 407 must be added to lower the gelation temperature back to of the addition of poloxamer 188 on the design would be an increase in viscosity.